buriihenry/ML_Algorithms/README.md

-# Core Machine Learning Algorithms with Tensor Flow
+# Core Machine Learning and AI Algorithms with Tensor Flow